 - It has a built in error check and version checker and can be tested before it is live.

-Summary: A Free Boost for Your Business
+Google Analytics: A Free Boost for Your Business

 Google Analytics can give a free deep-dive into what’s happening beneath the surface of your business website.